juhiaugustine/code-reading-and-review-final-project/README.md

 # Chess Game

 ## 🛠️ Description
 A simple chess game that you can play with your friend.
+This repository aims to enhance a Python-based Chess game by refining its codebase.
+We're focusing on improving code quality and maintainability using industry best practices such as refactoring, documentation enhancement, optimization, and modularization.

 ## ⚙️ Languages or Frameworks Used
 This game is created in python programming language.